stacks-network/docs/_core/smart/tutorial-counter.md

     You should be familiar with the test set up from the Hello World tutorial.
 Notice how the instance of the smart contract is created on line 8:

     ```js
-    counterClient = new Client("SP3GWX3NE58KXHESRYE4DYQ1S31PQJTCRXB3PE9SB.counter", "sample/counter", provider);
+    counterClient = new Client("SP3GWX3NE58KXHESRYE4DYQ1S31PQJTCRXB3PE9SB.counter", "counter", provider);
     ```

-    That tells us that the new smart contract is named `counter` and that we need to start by creating a new file for the smart contract: `contracts/sample/counter.clar`.
+    That tells us that the new smart contract is named `counter` and that we need to start by creating a new file for the smart contract: `contracts/counter.clar`.
 Note that the `contracts` folder is assumed as the base folder and that every Clarity file has the suffix `.clar`.

 2. Let's create the new file:

     ```shell
-    touch contracts/sample/counter.clar
+    touch contracts/counter.clar
     ```

 3. With the editor of your choice, open the file and add the following lines of code: